chribonn/TKinter_Spinbox/README.md

 The <span style="font-family: courier">validate</span> parameter specifies what triggers validation.
 In this solution this will happen whenever the control gains or loses focus. <span style="font-family: courier">validatecommand</span> points to the code that is executed.

-OOTB typing in a value in the Spinbox control and pressing Enter or Tab would not trigger a focus change so these two keys had to be programed to call the function <span style="font-family: courier">reset_focus</span> whenever the were pressed.
+OOTB typing in a value in the Spinbox control and pressing Enter or Tab would not trigger a focus change so these two keys had to be programmed to call the function <span style="font-family: courier">reset_focus</span> whenever they were pressed.

     ##### Start: commented out in Spinbox_000.py